 Nowadays, anyone can hop online and create a digital course or claim that they’re a part of a prestigious institution and can help you to do x, y, and z.

-It’s important to do your research before you sign up to make sure that you’re not wasting your money.
+Do your research before you sign up to make sure you aren’t not wasting your money.
 If you hope to earn a certification or degree, check that the course is offered by an accredited institution.

-If anyone promises that you can earn lots of money while doing hardly any work, their course is likely a scam.
-If you’re trying to earn a degree or certificate, the U.S. Department of Education provides a database of accredited programs that you can check out.
+A course promising that will earn lots of money while doing hardly any work is likely a scam.
+If you’re trying to earn a degree or certificate, check out the U.S. Department of Education‘s database of accredited programs.